 “The Department of Justice has indicated that to address the overrepresentation of Indigenous Australians in custody, and to ensure access to justice, lawyers and corrective services, professionals must move towards cultural competency as a basic graduate requirement.

-“At CSU, Indigenous cultural competency is an integral part of our law degree and is embedded in most subjects throughout the degree.
+“At Charles Sturt, Indigenous cultural competency is an integral part of our law degree and is embedded in most subjects throughout the course.
 We differ from other universities – and go beyond government requirements.
 We believe that Indigenous perspective is one thing, but achieving cultural competence is a lifelong journey and one that must be started by embedding Indigenous perspective throughout the degree.

 “Our Bachelor of Laws was written in consultation with local Indigenous elders.
 We have worked hard to ensure Indigenous perspective is given alongside an accredited legal education.
 We have an Elders-in-Residence program, where local Wiradjuri elders not only teach into our subjects but are consulted on the content and delivery of Indigenous perspective.